 In order to grant an Exemption the Director will need to be satisfied in all cases that the risk to safety will not be significantly increased by the granting of the exemption.
 It is essential that appropriate evidence is provided to demonstrate that these grounds are met.

 - the requirement has been substantially complied with and that further compliance is unnecessary; or

 - the action taken or provision made in respect of the matter to which the requirement relates is as effective or more effective than actual compliance with the requirement; or

 - the prescribed requirements are clearly unreasonable or inappropriate in the particular case; or

-The role of the CAA Exemptions Specialist is to assess the documentation and supporting evidence supplied, with input from subject matter experts, and provide an evidence based recommendation for the Director’s consideration.
-The Exemption process requires a CAA technical, policy and legal review before it is presented to the Director.
+Based on Safety inspector’s conclusion, the CAA Exemptions Specialist is responsible to collect the documentation and supporting evidence for the Director’s consideration.
+The Exemption process requires a CAA legal review before it is presented to the Director.

 |№||Docket||Description||Issue date||Expiry date|